neagle/classroom-emailer/README.md

 ```sh
 cp sample.env .env
 ```

+Sending these emails to actual people requires a `src/familyEmails.js` file, which is not included in this repo for privacy reasons.
+Consult `src/sample.familyEmails.js` for reference on how to format it.

+Scheduling the script to actually run is done through the AWS console using CloudWatch, not through any configuration present in this project.

+## Usage

 The function is an AWS lambda, which gets uploaded and independently scheduled via CloudWatch to run daily at a certain time (8 AM, currently).
 It is controlled via a few different flags in the event object it receives: